rahul-hebbar/XNOR_gate_using_synopsys/README.md

 ![image](https://github.com/rahul-hebbar/XNOR_gate_using_synopsys/blob/main/images/waveform.png)

+# NETLIST
+The netlist of the above circuit has also been uploaded to the github repo with the file name - netlist.txt

 # AUTHOR
 P R RAHUL HEBBAR, MTech VLSI and Embedded Systems , Defence Institute of Advanced Technology, Pune, Maharashtra